DoxrGitHub/conjure/windows/README.md

 3. The password is exactly `pass@word1`
 4. Open the Edge Browser!

-## Getting a VPN - fully unblock the browser
+## Getting a VPN - fully unbl-ck the browser

 1. In the laptop in Edge, search up "Edge Addons"
 2. In Edge Addons, search for "free VPN"